andyaiken/skirmish/tasks.md

   * Automatically select the best path

 ## Turn Log
+* Make significant log messages appear on the map for a brief time before disappearing
+* Show log messages from an action in the action panel
+* Formatting
   * Indentation
   * Colours
   * Highlighting names, values

 ## Map Types
 * Building interior